ikarpovich/bxGitlab/README.md

 Distribution
 ============

-Please fill free to modify and use (GPLv2).
+Please feel free to modify and use (GPLv2).
 Pull requests are strongly appreciated.